 Students declare their Bachelor of Fine Arts concentration at the time of their ASU admission.
 Following admission, if students wish to change their concentration, they may meet with their School of Art academic advisor.

-An ASU student who would like to change majors to one offered by the Herberger Institute for Design and the Arts must have a minimum cumulative GPA of 2.50 (scale is 4.00 = "A").
+An ASU student who would like to change their major to one offered by the Herberger Institute for Design and the Arts must have a minimum cumulative GPA of 2.50.